kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 #### Deferring further preemption

-While a nomination is live and any of its victim ResourceClaims still has `Status.Allocation != nil` in the informer cache, the preemptor must not start a new preemption.
+While a nomination is live on a node and any tracked victim `ResourceClaim` on that node still has `Status.Allocation != nil` in the informer cache, the preemptor must not start a new preemption.
 Together with the existing terminating-pod check, which covers t0 to t1, this covers the settling window up to t3.
-Once all victim claims in the nomination have been deallocated (`Status.Allocation == nil`), the preemptor becomes eligible to preempt again; if its placement no longer works at that point (for example because a higher-priority pod took the freed device), preempting again is the correct behavior.
+Once all tracked victim claims on the nominated node have been deallocated (`Status.Allocation == nil`), the preemptor becomes eligible to preempt again; if its placement no longer works at that point (for example because a higher-priority pod took the freed device), preempting again is the correct behavior.

 `PodEligibleToPreemptOthers` and `prepareCandidate` belong to the `DefaultPreemption` plugin, and we do not want to make that plugin aware of DRA.
 We therefore propose a small and generic addition to